ntBre/chemutils/README.md

 ### Usage

-summarize takes the SPECTRO output file as its first argument and the expected number of frequencies as its second argument.
+summarize takes the SPECTRO output file as its first argument.
 For the example in testfiles:

 ```
-$ summarize spectro.out 6
+$ summarize spectro.out
 ```

 will write the text output to stdout.
 The `-tex` flag will convert the